Taylor Heinicke Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- In two matchups against the Giants, Heinicke averaged 168 passing yards per game, 52.5 yards less than his over/under in Sunday's game.
+- Heinicke's 168 passing yards per game in two matchups against the Giants are 56.5 less than yards than his over/under in Sunday's game.

-- Heinicke threw multiple touchdown passes once over those games against the Giants, and it was his only game with a TD pass against them.
+- Heinicke threw multiple touchdown passes once over those matchups against the Giants, and it was his only game with a TD pass against them.

+- This week Heinicke will face the NFL's 15th-ranked pass defense (245.3 yards allowed per game).

-- The Giants are giving up 245.3 passing yards per game this season, the NFL's 15th-ranked pass defense.
+- The Giants have given up 27 passing TDs this year (1.7 per game), ranking them 21st among NFL defenses.

-- The Giants' defense is 21st in the NFL, conceding 1.7 passing touchdowns per game.

 Recent Performances

-- He tacked on two carries for 14 yards, averaging seven yards per carry.
+- He added two carries for 14 yards, averaging seven yards per carry.

-- Over his last three games, Heinicke has collected 368 passing yards (122.7 yards per game) while going 34-for-58 (58.6% completion percentage) and throwing one touchdown and three interceptions.

 Heinicke's Washington Teammates